vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/README.md

 ![Raspberry PI Image Installation]
 #### Target machine
 With newly burned image, we insert Micro SD memory card into the slot on the Raspberry Pi box.
 We also connect Terminal, mouse and keyboard, power up and follow the motions.
 We will omit describing the routine steps, like WiFi set up, updates and so on, we will mention only important ones.
+..* Default User Name and Password - Instead of the default user name **pi** and default password **raspberry** we are going to use user name **voldemort** with corresponding password, to illustrate the maturity of the author of this repo.

 [Raspberry PI Image Installation]: https://github.com/vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/blob/main/src/common/images/RaspberryPIImage.png